NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* The clinical supplement for TARGET-ALL-P1 is not currently available due to XXXXX.
 * Copy number variations currently do not appear in the Exploration page.
 This will be restored in a future release.
 * Mutations from SomaticSniper were erroneously labelled as LOH (loss of heterozygosity).
 This affects the VCF files, MAF files, and may cause SomaticSniper mutations to be absent from ensemble MAFs.
 * The slide image viewer does not display properly for 14 slides, which are identified [here](missing_tiling.txt).
 The full slide image can be downloaded as an SVS file.
 * The Copy Number Estimate files in GENIE are labeled on the portal as TXT while the files are actually in TSV format.  <!--DAT-2728-->
 * Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
 Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->
 * The read alignment end coordinates in the x.isoform.quantification.txt files produced by the miRNA pipeline are exclusive (i.e. offset by 1) for all TCGA miRNA legacy (GRCh37/hg19) and current harmonized (GRCh38/hg38) miRNA data.
 This error has no impact on miRNA alignment or quantification - only the coordinates reported in the quantification file.
 * Some miRNA files with QC failed reads were not swapped in DR11.0.
-361 aliquots remain to be swapped in a later release <!--DAT-1589-->
+361 aliquots remain to be swapped in a later release. <!--DAT-1589-->
 * Mutation frequency may be underestimated when using MAF files for genes that overlap other genes.
 This is because MAF files only record one gene per variant.
 * Most intronic mutations are removed for MAF generation.
 However, validated variants may rescue these in some cases.
 Therefore intronic mutations in MAF files are not representative of those called by mutation callers.
 * Public MAF files for different variant calling pipelines but the same project may contain different numbers of samples.
 Samples are omitted from the public MAF files if they have no PASS variants, which can lead to this apparent discrepancy.